mrsonandrade/pyswarming/README.md

 ## Examples
 Considering a swarm of robots, they can show different behaviors by using ``pyswarming``.
+The following codes are simplified implementations, for detailed ones, see the [Examples](https://github.com/mrsonandrade/pyswarming/tree/main/Examples) folder.
 ```python
 # importing the swarming behaviors
 import pyswarming.behaviors as ps